x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-for-secure-mail-flow-with-a-partner.md

 > [!NOTE]
 > Make sure you identify the full range of IP addresses that your third-party email service sends mail from.
 If you miss an IP address, or if one gets added without your knowledge, some mail will not be delivered to your organization.

-To restrict all mail sent to your organization from a specific IP address or address range, use these options during setup:
+To restrict all mail sent to your organization from a specific IP address or address range, use the options during setup as shown in the following screenshots, for New EAC and Classic EAC, respectively:

 **In New EAC**